 It’s not all about negative behaviors though, this technology can allow you to access documents saved on the desktop that you will not have access to on the server, for example: no more missing information during presentations or meetings; or if a staff member is absent from work and you need the information on the desktop, you can readily access it.

 Self-monitoring software is a useful way for employees to keep records of their actions, which you can then analyze to see if they’re meeting their deadlines and goals in an efficient manner.
 The better self-monitoring tools will track the time used – although an employee will typically state when they started/finished their tacked work, which can understandably not provide the best results if a worker is being dishonest.
 It also allows you to invoice your clients accurately for work completed on hourly rates.
+You can use automated provisioning system for managing identities and access.

 This may be the best approach to take to begin with to ensure that trust is still there with your employees.
 However, this will involve setting up a lot of your employees with the software.
 This may not necessarily be a problem, though, as you can get an IT provider to organize this all for you.